 Program Overview & Information

 Cytotechnology is the study of cells.
 The cytotechnologist, working under the direction of a pathologist, detects cell changes caused by different disease processes and is able to differentiate normal, atypical, and malignant cell changes.
 In recognizing microscopic abnormalities of cells and cellular patterns from various body sites, they assist the pathologist in detecting cancer at its earliest and potentially most curable stage.
-As a result, they diagnose and treat cancer long before discovering its existence by alternate methods.
+Cytotechnologists often assist other clinicians such as pulmonologists, gastroenterologists and interventional radiologists with specialized fine needle aspiration procedures which are used to obtain samples from suspicious lesions without major surgery.
+In addition cytotechnologists may be involved with the application of companion technologies including immunocytochemistry, fluorescence in situ hybridization and flow cytometry.

 Cytotechnologists work in hospitals, clinics, and independent pathology laboratories.
 The employment outlook for cytotechnologists is favorable, with the demand for trained workers exceeding the supply.
 Cytotechnologists can advance to supervisory positions, participate in research activities, or become teachers in this field.
 Advancement is based on experience, skill, and advanced education.